z3c0/vistos_legacy/README.md

 ### *.members*

-Due to the tendency of US Congress members to be re-elected, the ``members`` property of a ``Congresses`` object will return unique members across all returned congresses.
+Due to the tendency of U.S. Congress members to be re-elected, the ``members`` property of a ``Congresses`` object will return unique members across all returned congresses.

 [Return to top](#table-of-contents)